MyPetLobster/bookcase-database/README.md

     understand how to use it.
 - Special thanks to <a href="https://codepen.io/BrandonGuerra">Brandon Guerra</a> for creating an awesome star rating system with CSS that I used in this app.

-    11.1.
-Create the base template
-    11.2.
-Create the home page template
-    11.3.
-Create the bookcase page template
-    11.4.
-Create the book page template
-    11.5.
-Create the add book page template
-    11.6.
-Create the edit book page template
-    11.7.
-Create the delete book page template
-    11.8.
-Create the login page template
-    11.9.
-Create the register page template
-    11.10.
-Create the account page template
-    11.11.
-Create the edit account page template 11.12.
-Create the delete account page template 11.13.
-Create the error page template

-I learned a lot about how to use Flask and SQL to create a web application.
-I also learned how to use the Google Books API to search for books and retrieve information about them.
-I also learned how to use the Jinja templating language to create dynamic web pages.
-I also learned how to use the Bootstrap framework to create a responsive web application.
-I also learned how to use the `requests` module to make HTTP requests to the Google Books API.
-I also learned how to use the `json` module to parse JSON data.
-I also learned how to use the `datetime` module to format dates and times.
-I also learned how to use the `re` module to validate user input.
-I also learned how to use the `os` module to access environment variables.
-I also learned how to use the `flask` module to create a web application.
-I also learned how to use the `sql` module to interact with a SQLite database.
-I also learned how to use the `werkzeug.security` module to hash passwords.
-I also learned how to use the `flask_login` module to manage user sessions.
-I also learned how to use the `flask_wtf` module to create forms.
-I also learned how to use the `wtforms` module to create forms.
-I also learned how to use the `flask_bootstrap` module to use the Bootstrap framework in a Flask application.
-I also learned how to use the `flask_sqlalchemy` module to use SQLAlchemy in a Flask application.
-I also learned how to use the `flask_migrate` module to use Flask-Migrate in a Flask application.
-I also learned how to use the `flask_script` module to use Flask-Script

-I learned how to create a virtual environment using `venv`.
-I learned how to install packages using `pip`.
-I learned how to use `git` to

-## My Process